Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 #### Reified type parameters

-Type parameters of inline function declarations (and only those) can be declared `reified` using the corresponding keyword.
+Type parameters of inline function or property declarations (and only those) can be declared `reified` using the corresponding keyword.
-A reified type parameter is a [runtime-available][Runtime-available types] type inside the function scope, see the corresponding section for details.
+A reified type parameter is a [runtime-available][Runtime-available types] type inside their declaration's scope, see the corresponding section for details.
-Reified type parameters can only be substituted by other [runtime-available types][Runtime-available types] when using such functions.
+Reified type parameters can only be substituted by other [runtime-available types][Runtime-available types] when using such declarations.

 > Example:
 >